zargovv/discore.js/README.md

 const { Pages, Embed } = require('discore.js');

 const pages = new Pages(this.client, {
-  prevPage: '⏮', // Emoji which is used to switch to the previus page.
+  prevPage: '⏮', // Emoji which is used to switch to the previous page.
   nextPage: '⏭', // Emoji which is used to switch to the next page.
   filter: (reaction, user) => user.id === message.author.id, // Example.
 });